keller-mark/data-conventions/README.md

 # data-conventions

-Specific storage conventions on top of more general standard formats.
+This repository documents specific storage conventions developed on top of more general standard file formats.

-Focused on single-cell use cases and compatibility with [Vitessce](https://github.com/vitessce/vitessce).
+This effort is focused on single-cell use cases and compatibility with [Vitessce](https://github.com/vitessce/vitessce).

 ## Related efforts